IRS HAS ANNOUNCED OPEN SEASON AGAINST THOSE COVERED BY FIRPTA!

 Unbelievably, Fudd and the IRS have something in common.
 The IRS too has become annoyed and has run out of patience.
 They have declared open season against taxpayers affected by international matters.
 Their declaration included a notification to the public about 60 campaigns specifically intended to deal with these problems.
 These matters fall under the jurisdiction of a specialized division within the IRS called the Large Business and International Division or LB&I. By implementing a targeted campaign on international tax matters, the Service is shoring up its efforts to collect revenue.
 With a rampant pandemic resulting in the creation of several stimulus programs in addition to the pre-existing tax cuts mandated by the 2017 Tax Cuts and Jobs Act, the federal government needs to come up with the cash to foot the bill for these programs.
 In an effort to maximize limited human resources at the IRS, they have moved away from a taxpayer-based audit approach to an audit approach that has a more targeted issue-based objective.
 Taxing authorities have engaged the Foreign Investment in Real Property Tax Act (FIRPTA) as one of their weapons of choice for enforcement.

 FIRPTA’s main two prongs for attack confront the gain derived upon the exchange and disposition of real property by non-resident aliens (NRAs) and further, the income derived from the ownership of such properties prior to disposition.
-In a sale, the transferee or buyer becomes the withholding agent on the exchange of property by remitting 15% of the gain with the relevant and necessary forms to the IRS.
+In a sale, the transferee or buyer becomes the withholding agent on the exchange of property by remitting 15% of the gross proceeds with the relevant and necessary forms to the IRS.
 Upon reporting this gain to the IRS, the NRA declares a credit of 15% on the taxable income.
 The campaign now underway is intended to increase voluntary compliance of these measures.
 While other capital gains are not taxed to NRAs since such gains are unrelated to the conduct of a US business, a capital gain on the disposition of real property is taxable.

 NRAs are subject to a 30% withholding tax on the GROSS income derived from rent paid.
 Tenants bear the burden of holding back the 30% tax and complying with the associated filing requirements.
 Frequently, tenants are not exercising due diligence in completing their filings because they do not investigate the identities of their landlords.
 Barring presentation by the NRA of any evidence of exemption from this withholding requirement, a tenant can face potential personal liability for failure to file and/or obtaining proper documentation as proof of exemption.
 Moreover, without proper planning and the structuring of real estate investments, the NRA will miss out on an opportunity to take advantage of certain tax favorable elections.
 These elections allow for the taxation of the NET income (and not the gross, which comes before the deduction of expenses, etc.) of the rental.
 Foreign property owners will find themselves with a payment of 30% tax as the final tax which, in many instances, offsets the entire net profit from the US real property.